 President, Board of Trustees

-Ellen Feldman is a retired global IBM vice president with 38 years of business and technology experience in consulting, strategic planning, leadership of professional services organizations and has led major initiatives to improve organizational effectiveness, within IBM and for Fortune 500 companies.
+Ellen Feldman is a retired global IBM vice president with 38 years of business and technology experience in consulting, strategic planning and leadership of professional services organizations.
+She has led major initiatives to improve organizational effectiveness within IBM and for Fortune 500 companies.
 Feldman exhibits strong skills in project management, business development, effective operational execution, problem solving, human resources and team building.

-For seven years, Feldman was a member of the Handicapped Children's Association of Broome County which is Broome County's local chapter of Cerebral Palsy Affiliates.
-She contributed to the establishment of several new policies, spearheading changes in human resources, compliance and provided fiscal oversight.
+For seven years, Feldman was a member of the Handicapped Children's Association of Broome County, which is Broome County's local chapter of Cerebral Palsy Affiliates.
+She contributed to the establishment of several new policies, spearheading changes in human resources and compliance, and provided fiscal oversight.

 In addition to her board membership in the community, Feldman has volunteered for local campaigns for the American Heart Association, American Diabetes Association, America Cancer Society, Autism Awareness and the March of Dimes.

-On a personal note, she and her husband, Marc, have been married for 40 years.
-Both are originally from Brooklyn, New York, however, they consider the Southern Tier their home, having moved here 38 years ago.
-They have a 33-year-old, developmentally and intellectually disabled son, Matthew.
-The Feldman's are passionate about animal rescue and actively volunteer to save and socialize dogs in New York, Arizona and St. Maarten.
+On a personal note, she and her husband, Marc, have been married for 42 years.
+Both are originally from Brooklyn, N.Y., however, they consider the Southern Tier their home, having moved here 40 years ago.
+They have a 36-year-old, developmentally and intellectually disabled son, Matthew.
+The Feldmans are passionate about animal rescue and actively volunteer to save and socialize dogs in New York, Arizona and St. Maarten.